-If you don’t want to wear a traditional gown for your Dia de los Muertos wedding, consider a vintage wedding dress.
-The bride in the top photo is totally inspired by Frida Kahlo and we love it.
-Very folk-y.
-However, if you’d like to go the classic bridal gown route for your big day, your bridesmaids can always follow the theme!
+If you don’t want to wear a traditional gown for your Dia de Los Muertos wedding, consider a vintage wedding dress.
+The bride in the top photo is totally inspired by Frida Kahlo and we love it!
+Very iconic.
+However, if you’d like to go to the classic bridal gown route for your big day, your bridesmaids can always follow the theme!
 In the bottom photo, these ladies all have different dresses featuring floral prints and bold colors.

 - Thinking of something a little more literal?
 While you might not care to walk down the aisle in this number, our Sugar Skull Costume dress would be perfect for “save the date” photos or a themed bachelorette party.

 [ source: top | bottom left | bottom right ]